the60ftatomicman/GoTell/README.md

 ### OVERVIEW ###
 This is a game engine which generates ANSI code for a TCP connection over a terminal.
-Using "Tiles" and "Regions" you can build a screen.
+Using "Cells" "Tiles" and "Regions" you can build a screen.

 ### HOW TO RUN THIS ###
 1) go run .